-Let $\delta_x$ be the probability distribution on $\S$ concentrating on the state $x\in\S$. \begin{theorem} Let $\S$ be a partially ordered countable space with a minimal element called 1.
-Let $Q$ be the transition matrix of an aperiodic Markov chain on $\S\cup\{0\}$ absorbed at~$0$.
+Let $\delta_x$ be the probability distribution on $\S$ concentrated on the state $x\in\S$. \begin{theorem} Let $\S$ be a partially ordered countable space with a minimal element called 1.
+Let $Q$ be the transition matrix of a Markov chain on $\S\cup\{0\}$ absorbed at~$0$.
 Assume that the chain with initial distribution $\delta_1$ has irreducible trajectories in $\S$.
 If, for all $x,x',z,z'\in\S$ with $x\le x'$, $z\le z'$, whenever the denominators are positive,